More Stuff About this Stuff

 Dinner on the Trail

 Dinner time on the trail from Granite Creek Campground to Devil's Postpile National Monument.
-Your web host made this 30 mile round trip hike in 1980, descending into the canyon of the North Fork of the San Joaquin, over the divide, and into the middle fork, where the Postpile and Rainbow Falls are located.
+Your web host made this 30 mile round trip hike in 1980, descending into the canyon of the North Fork of the San Joaquin, over the divide, and into the Middle Fork, where the Postpile and Rainbow Falls are located.

 Top Back to People Page Photo Album List Home